Skip to: Navigation | Content | Footer

 5. If all other give way rules (or signs or signals) do not determine who gives way, give way to vehicles coming from your right.
 (An example of this is at cross roads controlled by traffic signals when the signals have failed and all approaches have a flashing yellow light.)

-Have the rules changed at roundabouts?
+Did the rules change at roundabouts?